Dudebaker/Gadgets-Additions/README.md

 * Shows the current system-resource usage by the following categories (perfmon.exe counters):
   - CPU
   - RAM
-  - GPU (works only with Win 10!)
+  - GPU (works only with Win 10/11!)
-  - VRAM (works only with Win 10!)
+  - VRAM (works only with Win 10/11!)
   - IO-READ
   - IO-WRITE
   - Custom
 * The GPU/VRAM entries can be hidden via the context menu, useful for Win7/8 users
-* Each category can be clicked to open another skin which shows the top processes (up to 10)
+* Each category can be clicked to open another skin which shows the top processes (infinite amount)
 * Features:
   - Blacklist (ignore these processes)
   - Whitelist (monitor only these processes)
   - Enable/Disable grouping of process-instances
-  - Process entries to show individually for each category (1-10)
+  - Process entries to show individually for each category
   - Enable/Disable colorizing the entries through all opened instances based on the process-name
   - Enable/Disable custom perfmon.exe counter
   - Settings for custom perfmon.exe counter (Name, Category, Counter, Percent, Append)